-This guide offers positive lifestyle tips that can help relieve the negative effects of tinnitus.
+This guide offers positive lifestyle tips that can help manage the impact of tinnitus.
 Whilst it might not be talked about, tinnitus is common in today’s society.
 It takes many different forms.
 It can be:

 - temporary or persistent